AyushMaurya001/LeetGuide/README.md

 ```
 npm install
 ```

+Note: Make sure to have the leetguide's server inorder to connect it with the backend, which is required inorder to get question details and other related stuff.

 Inorder to build web extension and use it in your browser, run following command:
 ```
 npm run build